 7. Be aware of rules for traveling with propane

 When traveling with propane-burning appliances, it’s essential to know the rules of the road.
-It is illegal to operate a fuel-burning appliance inside a moving vehicle.
-Because of this, you should switch your RV to electric mode while you are driving.
+It is considered safest to turn avoid using propane inside of a moving vehicle.
+Because of this, you should consider switching your RV to electric mode while you are driving.
 If your house batteries cannot handle the switch, consider shutting the refrigerator off and keeping all the refrigerator doors closed while you are en route.
 Most RV refrigerators can keep everything plenty cold for a few hours.
 You can also add a bag of ice in the refrigerator and freezer until you reach your destination and can switch the fridge back on.
-In addition, keep in mind that most tunnels do not allow RVs to pass through because of their propane tanks, so be sure to examine your route and avoid tunnels wherever necessary.
+In addition, keep in mind that many tunnels do not allow RVs to pass through because of their propane tanks, so be sure to examine your route and avoid tunnels wherever necessary.

 8. Know what to do if you smell gas